Q-Stock

 The initial aim of the current Q-stock project is to restore three of the cars to operational condition.

 Phase 1 involves restoration of the two Q38 driving motor cars 4416 and 4417, along with Q35 trailer 08063, which is already close to operational condition.
-Phase 2, restoration of Q23 4184, could then be undertaken once the three car train is operational, facilitated by a further fundraising campaign.
+Phase 2, restoration of Q23 4184, could then be undertaken once the three car train is operational, facilitated by a further fundraising campaign (though other heritage rail projects could take precedence).

 Car 4417 (one of two flair-sided Q38 cars) has been restored externally and internally by volunteers within the Depot.
-The volunteers are now progressing similar work on Q38 car 4416.
-Both cars will then need extensive work by contractors on traction motors and other equipment below the floor.
+The volunteers are now progressing similar work on Q38 car 4416, which is nearing completion.
+Both motor cars will then need extensive work by contractors on traction motors and other equipment below the floor, as will, to a lesser extent, trailer car 08068.
 A specification for this work has been prepared and went out to tender in July 2023.
+A contact is due to be placed in August 2024.

 Watch Brake Van B584 being collected from Acton Depot in the Members area of our website here